qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    always delete a branch and start over by creating a new one from the master branch.

+.. _modify_files:

 4. Modify files
 ^^^^^^^^^^^^^^^

 #.
-Browse the source files to the file that you want to change.
+Browse the source files of your fork of QGIS-Documentationto the file that
+   you want to change.
 #.
 Make your modifications following the :ref:`writing guidelines <QGIS-documentation-guidelines>`.
 #.
 When you finish, navigate to the **Commit Changes** frame at the bottom of
    the page, make a short comment about your changes, and click on :guilabel:`Commit Changes` to commit the changes directly to your branch.
+   Make sure :guilabel:`Commit directly to the branch_name branch.` is selected.
 #.
 Repeat the previous steps for any other file that needs to be updated to
    fix the issue.